franciscocantu/franciscocantu.github.io/research.md

 Vol. 37, No. 2: 493-517, 2017 (with Verónica Hoyo)<br>
 <br>
 <a href="/Papers/ES-Colombia.pdf">Endogenous
-Ballot Types: The selection of open and closed lists in Colombia’s legislative elections.</a> <i>Electoral Studies</i>, Vol. 49: 136-154, 2017 (with Susan Achury and Margarita Ramirez)<br>
+Ballot Types: The Selection of Open and Closed Lists in Colombia’s Legislative elections.</a> <i>Electoral Studies</i>, Vol. 49: 136-154, 2017 (with Susan Achury and Margarita Ramirez)<br>
 <br>
 <a href="/Papers/IJPOR-Pollsters.pdf">The Utility of